 Your decision between a traditional versus Roth may ultimately come down to whether you expect your income tax rate to be higher or lower in retirement.
 For example, if you think your tax rate will be higher, you may decide to contribute to a Roth IRA and pay taxes now at your current rate.
 During retirement, any qualified distributions would be tax-free regardless of your tax bracket.
 On the other hand, if you think you’ll be in a lower tax bracket in retirement, you may want to a consider a traditional IRA and pay taxes later when you take the money out.

 Because no one knows for certain what the future holds, you may want to consider having both a traditional and Roth IRA.
 This approach may help you create a withdrawal strategy in retirement that aims to minimize taxes and keeps more of your money working for you.
-Note: Between both accounts, you can’t contribute more than $6,000 ($7,000 for age 50+) for any one year.
+Note: Between both accounts, you can’t contribute more than $6,000 ($7,000 for age 50+) for 2022.
+For 2023, that amount increases to $6,500.
 You should also be aware of the Roth income limits.

 The choice is yours.
 Traditional and Roth IRAs are both great ways to invest for retirement and can offer solid benefits.
 The type you choose should align with your goals and financial situation.
 Still not sure which one that is?
 Check out IRA tools and resources to help you decide.
 The most important thing is to get started and take control of your retirement.

-All investing involves risks including loss of principal.
+All investing involves risks, including the loss of principal invested.

 Maximum contribution limits cannot be exceeded.
 Contribution limits provided are based on federal law as stated in the Internal Revenue Code.
 Applicable state law may be different.
 TD Ameritrade does not provide legal or tax advice.
 Please consult your legal or tax advisor before contributing to your IRA.